sirselim/sirselim.github.io/workshop/_posts/2015-06-26-intro-to-gwas.markdown

 #### Set up

-  1. Either clone into this repository or download via the `Download ZIP` button to the right, then start `R` and ensure this repository is set as your working directory.
+  1. Either clone into this [repository](https://github.com/sirselim/Intro_to_GWAS) or download via the `Download ZIP` button to the right (on GitHub), then start `R` and ensure this repository is set as your working directory.
   2. In `R` run the following: `source('scripts/GWAS_workshop_setup.R')`.
 The GWAS_workshop_setup.R script is provided to automatically:
     + extract the example data to example/
     + download OS specific version of `plink`